Developing Collaborative Solutions

 Virginia Nido

-Global Head, Product Development Industry Collaborations, Roche
+Global Head, Realization Office and Industry Collaborations, Roche

 CRDSA Co-Founder, Past Board Chair, CRDSA Steering Committee Member